garyciampa/azure-dev-day-serverless/README.md

 **NOTE: Switch to the Azure Portal for the remaining steps in the execise as indicated.**

-### Step 5B Create function to receive event grid events
+### Step 5B Create a Function to receive Event Grid events

-Navigate the the resource group created previously, select the function app, and create a new function.
+Navigate to the Resource Group created previously, select the Function App, and create a new Function.

 - Development Environment: **Develop in portal**
 - Template: **Azure Event Grid trigger**